CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Callbacks.md

 If after troubleshooting you are still facing issues:

 - **[Meraki Community](https://meraki.io/community)**: Engage with the Meraki community for insights and advice.
-- **[Support Tickets](https://meraki.cisco.com/meraki-support)**: Open a support ticket with Meraki, providing detailed information about the issue and the steps already taken.
+- **[Meraki Support](https://meraki.cisco.com/meraki-support/overview/)**: Open a support ticket with Meraki, providing detailed information about the issue and the steps already taken.

 ## **Additional Resources**